 When any of the works is connected either temporarily or permanently to a potential energy source (electrical, mechanical or hydraulic) on plant and apparatus directly connected energy production and distribution process, a Safe System of Work (SSoW) is required for all work activities associated with that plant or apparatus including testing.
-There are two parts to a wind turbine electrical system: the High Voltage side (HV) and the Low Voltage side (LV).
+There are two parts to a wind turbine electrical system: The High Voltage side (HV) and the Low Voltage side (LV).
 The Contractor must have in place a SSoW for working both on HV and LV apparatus.
-The Contractor should follow industry specific guidance on SSoW which may be country specific e.g. in the UK when working on the LV side the Wind Turbine Safety Rules (WTSR) should be used.
+The Contractor should follow industry specific guidance on SSoW which may be country specific.

-The Contractor must work under an approved SSoW (e.g. in the UK WTSR and HV Safety Rules.)
-The Contractor shall have a suitable number of competent staff to carry out the Contractor's tasks/duties.
-The Contractor shall provide a list of persons whom he considers to be competent with their level of training and authorisation.
+The Contractor must work under an approved SSoW The Contractor shall have a suitable number of competent staff to carry out the Contractor's tasks/duties.
+The Contractor shall provide a list of persons whom he/she considers to be competent with their level of training and authorisation.
 Where necessary the list will include current local addresses and telephone numbers.
 The nominated competent persons and the SSoW shall be subject to the TO's approval.
+Where the

-Where the Contractor's staff have not reached the required standard, then they will be required to attend an appropriate training course at the Contractor's expense.
+Contractor's staff have not reached the required standard, then they will be required to attend an appropriate training course at the Contractor's expense.
 The final decision regarding accreditation for competence rests with the Employer.